 Residential valuation undertakes reassessment of highest and best use in transition areas and areas of mixed residential and commercial use.
 In transition areas with ongoing gentrification, the appraiser reviews the existing residential property use and makes a determination regarding highest and best use.
-Once the conclusion is made, that the highest and best use remains residential, further highest and best use analysis is performed to determine the appropriate residential type for the neighborhood.
+Once the conclusion is made that the highest and best use remains residential, further highest and best use analysis is done to decide the type of residential use on a neighborhood basis.
 As an example, it may be determined in a transition area that older, non-remodeled homes are economic mis-improvements, and the highest and best use of such property is the construction of new dwellings.
 In areas of mixed residential and commercial use, the appraiser reviews properties in these areas on a periodic basis to determine if changes in the real estate market require reassessment of the highest and best use of a select population of properties.